All Products

 No

-Sets the PropagateID field in the invisible AIGC identifier to uniquely identify a specific propagation action.
-This parameter takes effect only when enable_aigc_tag is True.
+Set the PropagateID field in the AIGC invisible identifier.
+Only effective when enable_aigc_tag is True.

-Default value: The Request ID of the current speech synthesis request.
+Default: Request ID of this speech synthesis request.

 Note